JuhoL/ProjectEuler/README.md

 If the problems seem interesting, ignore this repo and go solve the problems yourself - It will be an enlightening experience.

-If you are currently working on Project Euler problems and for some strange reason you want to cheat by copy-pasting my solutions, I'd like to remind that if you are going to do art forgery it is wiser to make a frogery of Rembrandt that a drawing of a nine-year-old Johnny.
+If you are currently working on Project Euler problems and for some strange reason you want to cheat by copy-pasting my solutions, I'd like to remind that if you are going to do art forgery it is wiser to make a forgery of Rembrandt than a drawing by a nine-year-old Johnny.
 My repo is the latter, since I'm not a mathematician.

 So, in a nut-shell: